xgrommx/rx-book/content/getting_started_with_rxjs/creating_and_querying_observable_sequences/querying_observable_sequences.md

 // => onCompleted
 ```

 The following example is an extension of the projection example you have seen earlier in this topic.
 In that sample, we have used the `select` or `map` operator to project the event arguments into a point with x and y.
-In the following example, we use the `filter` or `where` and `select` or `map` operator to pick only those mouse movement that we are interested.
+In the following example, we use the `filter` or `where` and `select` or `map` operators to pick only those mouse movements that we are interested in.
 In this case, we filter the mouse moves to those over the first bisector (where the x and y coordinates are equal).

 ```js
 var move = Rx.Observable.fromEvent(document, 'mousemove');